evilWicked/evil-signals/docs/markdown/design-ideas-signals.md

 A can of worms...
 -----------------

-Supporting Signals and Slots looked to be an easy implementation until reality dawned upon a pitfall filled world of complex pain.
+Supporting Signals and Slots looked to be an easy implementation until reality dawned upon a pain filled world of complex pitfalls.
 To see why consider the basic idea of a class (a signal) that calls a list of callbacks when required.
 With C++11 bind and lambdas this is fairly straight forward.
 Nothing like the ease of doing it in Javascript but achievable.

 Before we start though, imagine for a second a signal between two sprites.
-A mouse click on a sprite causes some change we would like to propogate to another sprite.
+A mouse click on a sprite causes some change we would like to propagate to another sprite.
 Easy as! just a callback eh.

 What happens if the second sprite has been deleted....?